 Where To Stay for Arches National Park

-Although Arches National Park has no restaurants or lodges within the grounds, there is a 50 Site Campground at Devil’s Garden which is available on a first come first served basis between November and February, and sites can be booked March through October.
+Although Arches National Park has no restaurants or lodges within the grounds, the Devils Garden Campground has 50 sites which are available on a first come first served basis between November and February, and sites can be booked March through October.
 There are also two group camp sites that can accommodate between 11-55 people.

 If you’re looking for campgrounds in the surrounding area – DiscoverMoab have a great list, however they note that all campsites DO NOT accept reservations.
 If you want to guarantee yourself a site – get there early!

-If you’re not much of camper, there are also lots of hotels and cabins in the Moab area – here are our top picks for each of our standard price brackets:
+If you’re not much of camper, there are also lots of hotels and cabins in the Moab area (the town near Arches National Park – here are our top picks for each of our standard price brackets:

 Want to know more?
 Click to Read Trip Advisor Reviews